idrisr/notes/swift/collection.md

 }
 ```

 Collections are used extensively throughout the standard library.
-In addition to Array, Dictionary, and Set, the four String views are all collections, as are CountableRange and UnsafeBufferPointer.
-Increasingly, we’re also seeing types outside the standard library adopt the Collection protocol.
-Two examples of types that gained a ton of new capabilities in this way are Data and IndexSet, both from Foundation.
+In addition to
+`Array`, `Dictionary`, and `Set`, the four `String` views are all collections, as are
+`CountableRange` and `UnsafeBufferPointer`.
+Increasingly, we’re also seeing types
+outside the standard library adopt the `Collection` protocol.
+Two examples of
+types that gained a ton of new capabilities in this way are `Data` and `IndexSet`,
+both from Foundation.